GENERAL

 G10.
 Is there a way to share my calculations and/or programs with other i41CX+ users?

-You can share your programs, data, flags, overlays, etc. with other users by emailing them.
-The recipient can then tap the i41CX+ icon image, shown below, in the received message in the iOS Mail window to launch i41CX+ and save the contents of the email.
+You can share your modules, programs, data, flags, overlays, text files, etc. with other users by emailing them.
+The recipient can then tap the i41CX+ icon image, shown below, in the received message in the iOS Mail app window to launch i41CX+ and save the contents of the email.

 Note that items saved from an email message are stored in the i41CX+ documents directory, not loaded directly into the calculator's memory.
-Saved items become available in the "Load Data" picker or the overlay picker, in the case of an overlay.
-To load the saved item into the calculator, you need to load the item from the appropriate picker.
-For example, if you receive a program from another user and save it, it won't show up under CAT 1 until it is loaded into the calculator's memory using the "Load Data" picker.
+Saved modules become available in the module port pickers, data in the "Load" picker, and overlays in the overlay/skin/LCD picker.
+To load a saved item into the calculator, pleas load the item using the appropriate picker.
+For example, if you receive a program from another user and save it, it won't show up under CAT 1 until it is loaded into the calculator's memory using the "Load" picker.

 Alternatively, you can place the files on a web server and the recipient can download them into their copy of i41CX+ using the "Download from URL..." feature.